Andrew Pickens (governor)

 Andrew Pickens Jr. (December 13, 1779 – June 24, 1838) was an American soldier and politician.
 He served as the 46th Governor of South Carolina from 1816 until 1818.

+Family

 Pickens was the son of well-known American Revolutionary general Andrew Pickens (1739–1817), and Rebecca Floride Pickens (nee Colhoun).
 He was born on his father's plantation on the Savannah River in Horse Creek Valley in Edgefield County, South Carolina.

 He was a maternal cousin of fellow South Carolina politician John C. Calhoun.
 He was also a paternal cousin of Calhoun's wife Floride.

+Military service and legal career

 Pickens attended Brown University, graduating in 1801.
 He served as a lieutenant-colonel in the U.S. Army during the War of 1812.
 After the war, he established a plantation, "Oatlands", in Edgefield County, and took up the practice of law.
 He also established a residence, "Halcyon Grove", in the village of Edgefield, and married Susannah Smith Wilkinson.